 - 24/7/365 support - we're here when you need us

-Working flexible shifts at NHS Greater Glasgow & Clyde, you will enjoy close working relationships with your fellow healthcare professionals as you work to ensure the highest standards of care are provided to patients of all ages while being a pillar of clinical and educational support for junior Gastroenterologists.
+Working flexible shifts at NHS Greater Glasgow & Clyde, you will enjoy close working relationships with your fellow healthcare professionals as you work to ensure the highest standards of care are provided to patients of all ages with both benign and malignant conditions while being a pillar of clinical and educational support for junior Haematologists.

-NHS Greater Glasgow & Clyde takes their contribution to medical development and advancement seriously.
-As a result, you will have access to some of the most advanced medical equipment in the country and unparalleled opportunities for specialism, research and academia throughout your consultancy.
+The NHS Greater Glasgow & Clyde take their contribution to medical development and advancement of all aspects of haematology, both clinical and laboratory, seriously.
+As a result, you will have access to some of the most advanced medical equipment in the country and unparalleled opportunities for specialism, research, and academia throughout your consultancy.

-As a Gastroenterology Consultant with NHS Greater Glasgow & Clyde you will:
+As a Haematology Consultant with NHS Greater Glasgow & Clyde you will:

 - Provide diagnosis, screening, treatment, preoperative, operative, and postoperative management of patient care.